FernandaCastro/my-pantry/README.md

 version: 0.4.0

+- pantry-web:
+    - New Themes
+    - Replace Perofile menu by a Slide Menu

+Plans for next versions:

 - Delete provisioned products from the shopping cart
 - 'Analyse Pantry' button should not only create item provisioning, but also delete unecessary provisionings.

-Plans for next versions:

 - Wizard to create pantries based on a suggested list of basic items, instead of manually enter them.
 - Dashboard
 - CRUD for Role and Permissions